ablestack/graphql-codegen-hasura/README.md

 ## Motivation

 [Hasura](https://hasura.io/) is a fantastic tool for the rapid development of a GraphQL backend.
-[Apollo GraphQL](https://www.apollographql.com/) is a suite of GraphQL tooling, including a great Client. [graphql-code-generator](https://graphql-code-generator.com/) is a fantastic code generation tool and library, to automate the generation of much of the boilerplate code required to use GraphQL.
+[Apollo GraphQL](https://www.apollographql.com/) is a suite of GraphQL tooling, including a great Client. [graphql-code-generator](https://graphql-code-generator.com/) is a very helpful code generation tool and library, to automate the generation of much of the boilerplate code required to use GraphQL.
 However, there still remained quite a bit of boiler plate code to be written.

-The consistency and predictability of the Hasura](https://hasura.io/) GQL backend implementation, provided an opportunity to automate much of the remaining code for standard single-table mutations and queries, and multi-table helper code.
-This plugin is an attempt to do some of that.
+The consistency and predictability of the [Hasura](https://hasura.io/) GQL backend implementation, provided an opportunity to automate much of the remaining code for standard single-table mutations and queries, and multi-table helper code.
+This plugin is an attempt to help do this.

 ## Disclaimers & Known Issues